leefuller23/www/content/post/windows-shell-tricks.md

 title: "Windows shell tricks"
 date: 2022-03-11
 publishdate: 2022-03-11
-lastmod: 2022-03-11
+lastmod: 2022-04-21
 draft: false
 ---

 ## Hello, Windows Fans!

-A big part of my working day at $JOB is spent troubleshooting Windows server, windows 10, 11.
+A big part of my working day is spent troubleshooting Windows server, windows 10, 11.
 Also XP, Vista 7 8 8.1, 2008, 20012, 20012R2, 2016, 2019.
 Cloud, on-prem (shout out to the on prem heros) and hybrid.

 It is worth adding all those commands to one big page so I can CTRL-F and find them all.

-This page is a work in progress!
-Last update: 06/04/2022 - .
-Send them to windowsisgr8@leefuller.io or write to me on qtchat or matrix :)
+It's a work in progress.

 ## Thanks
 Will: user profile list/delete with powershell + 365 message trace

 ## Sections
-[[0] Basic Windows stuff]{#0basicwin}
+[0] Basic Windows stuff
 [1] Office365 powershell stuff

-## [0] Basic Windows stuff {#0basicwin}
+## [0] Basic Windows stuff

 ## Stop Windows lock